yugalahir/yugalahir/README.md

 - 👋 Hi, I’m @yugalahir
-- 👀 I’m interested in machine learning , data science and artificial intelligence
+- 👀 I’m building and managing the machine learning , data science and artificial intelligence projects
-- 🌱 I’m currently learning  artificial intelligence
 - 💞️ I’m looking to collaborate on data science projects
 - 📫 How to reach me yugal.ahir@gmail.com